Why do financial advisers always tell you to invest?

 A Hedge Against Unpredictable Times

 Any experienced financial adviser appreciates the fact that no one truly knows what the future may have in store.
-This was clearly illustrated in the number of individuals who were caught off guard during the 2008 financial crisis and recently again this year.
+This was clearly illustrated in the number of individuals who were caught off guard during the 2008 financial crisis.
 This is why hedging against an unpredictable marketplace is important.
 Investing is an excellent way to provide yourself with a financial “buffer” should negative circumstances come to pass.
 Also, a sound portfolio will provide you with a greater degree of liquidity later in life as opposed to constantly fretting over the cost and impact of your retirement.

 About Mike Coady